 - In other states, the rules vary regarding whether you need a reason or excuse to request a mail-in ballot.
 Find general information about mail-in voting in any state here.

-- There is an official ballot dropoff box located on the UMBC campus, in the lobby of The Commons next to the Campus Information Center (CIC).
-Maryland voters can cast their votes by placing completed mail-in ballots in the box (no postage stamp is required).
+- For the 2022 gubernatorial election, there was an official ballot dropoff box located on the UMBC campus, in the lobby of The Commons next to the Campus Information Center (CIC).
+Maryland voters could cast their votes by placing completed mail-in ballots in the box (no postage stamp was required).
+We will update this site with information about the location of dropoff boxes for the 2024 presidential election.

 - Many states make it possible to vote at a limited number of polling locations in the days before Election Day.
 Maryland is one of them.